adityaarakal/Market-Yard/README.md

-# Market Yard - Mobile Application
+# Market Yard - Progressive Web Application

 ## 📱 Project Overview

-Market Yard is a full-stack mobile application designed to solve price discovery and comparison challenges in local market yards.
+Market Yard is a Progressive Web App (PWA) built with React.js and TypeScript, designed to solve price discovery and comparison challenges in local market yards.
 The app connects shop owners, retailers, and individual buyers in a centralized platform for transparent pricing and efficient purchasing decisions.

 ## 🎯 Problem Statement